 Fit is critical, as well.
 The study found that big gaps can lead to a 60 percent decrease in filtration efficiency.

-And as you’ve probably heard, N95 respirators and surgical masks should be reserved for medical personnel.
+As you’ve probably heard, N95 respirators and surgical masks should be reserved for medical personnel.
 If you have any in your home, consider donating them to medical professionals in need through services like Mask Match.
-Don’t forget to also wash your hands for at least 20 seconds, carefully disinfect surfaces and practice social distancing, too.
+Don’t forget to also wash your hands for at least 20 seconds, carefully disinfect surfaces, and practice social distancing, too.

-Let’s face it: Masks cover at least half your face, so it makes sense to pick one that suits your style.
+Let’s face it: Masks are pretty noticeable, so it makes sense to pick one that suits your style.
 Scroll down for the chicest masks on the market.